 ASXCC holds an ESA at the Bank to facilitate money settlements on behalf of ASX Clear (and ASX Clear (Futures)) (see CCP Standard 7.7).
-As an ESA holder, ASXCC is eligible for access to Australian dollar liquidity under the Bank's overnight and intraday liquidity facilities (against eligible collateral within its investment portfolio), including in times of market stress.
+As an ESA holder, ASXCC is eligible for access to Australian dollar liquidity under the Bank's overnight and intraday liquidity facilities (against eligible collateral specified by the Bank that is held within its investment portfolio), including in times of market stress.

 The ASXCC Investment Mandate requires the Portfolio Risk Manager to maintain high-quality liquid assets to meet ASX Clear's minimum liquidity requirements, consistent with the definition of qualifying liquid assets under this standard.
-Liquid assets must be available for use within two hours and held in securities eligible for repurchase transactions with the Bank.
+Liquid assets must be available for use within two hours and held in either a restricted set of highly liquid securities or securities eligible for repurchase transactions with the Bank.
 Investments held in the form of bank bills, negotiable certificates of deposit and floating rate notes issued by approved counterparties or obligors are required to be tradable on a robust secondary market.
-Over the Assessment period, term deposits averaged just over 40 per cent of the ASXCC investment portfolio, at-call deposits around 30 per cent, with holdings of other approved securities making up the balance.
-The arrangements for offsetting repurchase transactions proposed in ASX's recent consultation (see CCP Standard 7.3) would also meet the definition of qualifying liquid resources for the purpose of this standard, since they would be prearranged, committed and reliable (since they effectively utilise funds otherwise due to participants).
+At 30 June 2014, term deposits accounted for 36.4 per cent of the ASXCC investment portfolio, at-call deposits 16.4 per cent, with holdings of other approved securities making up the balance.
+Offsetting transaction arrangements with participants (see CCP Standard 7.3) also meet the definition of qualifying liquid resources for the purpose of this standard, since they are prearranged, committed and reliable (given that they effectively utilise funds otherwise due to participants).
 Eligible investment counterparties are discussed under CCP Standard 15.